Nain Early Childhood Institution, Nain St. Elizabeth

 Fifteen years ago, and five hundred years after the arrival of Christopher Columbus on our shores, a second Spanish Invasion took place.
 Five years before the start of the “invasion”, the country was warned about the impending investments, and that the pipeline was filling up at a rapid pace.
 The Minister of Development at the time, Dr. Paul Robertson was aptly titled Minister of the Pipeline.

-I am not sure what took place during the investment negotiations by the various Government agencies and the Spanish investors, but this critical sector of the construction industry was left out of the equation.
-Leaving this group out of the equation resulted in accidents such as numerous collapsed roofing during the construction of these hotels.
+I am not sure what took place during the negotiation phase for these investments by the Government agencies and the Spanish investors, but a critical sector of the local construction industry was left behind, that is the architects, engineers, and quantity surveyors.
+Ignoring the roles these construction professionals play in the local construction industry resulted in numerous accidents, such as collapsed slabs during the construction of these hotels.

 “Under the agreement, the Chinese government will assist in constructing the classrooms, playing rooms, auxiliary rooms, outdoor corridors, outdoor playground and other facilities.
 The Chinese will also be responsible for the design of the project, supplying the necessary construction machinery, equipment, materials and dispatching the necessary number of Chinese technical personnel to Jamaica to organize construction.”

-If one should take this announcement at its face value, then it would be safe to conclude that there is going to be absolutely no work for any Jamaican construction professionals, as the Chinese will be dispatching technical personnel to Jamaica to organize construction.
+If one should take this announcement at its face value, then it would be safe to conclude that there is going to be absolutely no work for any Jamaican construction professionals, as the Chinese will be dispatching technical personnel to Jamaica to design and execute the construction.

 When I read this I was appalled, because I wondered where are the Jamaican construction professionals in the scheme of things as it relates to both these schools, and the much bigger Logistics Hub investment?

-Fifteen years ago, this sector was left behind because these two Acts were in their infancy.
-The two Acts are now considered mature and it is my hope that the two Boards entrusted with the Regulations act accordingly in the public’s interest and of the professionals who they regulate.
+Fifteen years ago, the construction professionals were left behind because these two Acts were in their infancy.
+These two Acts are now considered mature and it is my hope that the two Boards entrusted with the Regulations and the Administration, act accordingly in the public’s interest and of the professionals who they regulate.
 After all, the Chinese are international investors, and we must ensure that they abide by the rules as laid down by our Sovereign Parliament.